Confocal Resources

 Most commonly nail polish is used to seal slides, but it is toxic to live cells.
 Please refer to Coverslip Sealing for a variety of options.

-CoverGrip is designed with ingredients that do not leach into aqueous mounting medium and affect specimen fluorescence.
+CoverGrip is designed with ingredients that do not leach into an aqueous mounting medium and affect specimen fluorescence.

 Mounting Media